Keep your expectations low

 Having a predictable eating schedule means that it’s more likely that Baby will be hungry when dinnertime comes around.
 Making sure Baby sits down and stays still during meals instead of running around is just a safety issue, and scheduling snacks the same way you schedule meals, instead of letting Baby graze all day, can help you keep track of the balance of Baby’s diet.

 This means not taking away food as a punishment, and not offering special treats as rewards or bribes.
-These types of punishments may seem to make sense, but they can start to alter the way Baby thinks about food, and adding associations can get in the way of listening to his body and building healthy eating patterns.
+These types of punishments may seem to make sense, but they can start to alter the way Baby thinks about food, and adding associations can get in the way of listening to their body and building healthy eating patterns.

 The bottom line